 4. You learn to co-sleep in the same room.
 We have all the fans (so far we have obtained about 7) plus a (super secret) portable air conditioning unit installed in the back room of our apartment, and we’ve all learned to sleep back there in order to survive the summer.
 Nothing says “family bonding” like having a family of five hovering over a single portable air conditioning unit (that doesn’t even work very well) just to get a decent night’s sleep.

 5. All the portable air conditioning units and floor fans are sold out everywhere here in Germany at the moment.
 We went to try to buy another air conditioning unit and more fans and we couldn’t find any!
 So much for super secret.
 Ha.
 The employees just gave us a laugh and head shake when we ask if they had any in stock.

 6. Not all restaurants, stores, hotels here have air conditioning, so there’s literally not many places to escape.
 We ate dinner at a restaurant a couple days ago and I ordered a brick oven pizza.
 I was already sweating in my chair and when my pizza came out all I could think about was the hot steam flying off my plate and how it was heating up my personal space even more.
 I almost couldn’t even finish my food because I was so hot.
 I also totally regretted not ordering something cold, like a salad or some ice cream.

-7. Germany doesn’t like ice.
-So, when we do escape the kitchen for a meal cooked by someone else’s hand, the drink that accompanies it is cool for a few minutes and then luke-warm thereafter thanks to the heat.
+7. Speaking of ice, Germany doesn’t really care for it.
+So, when we do escape the kitchen for a meal cooked by someone else’s hand, the drink that accompanies it is cool for a few minutes and then warm thereafter thanks to the heat.
 So no refreshingly cold drinks unless we purchase a bag of ice and make it ourselves… Sonic, we miss you.
 Also worth noting, our refrigerator/freezer is so small that we can’t fit any sort of bagged ice in it, so it melts in a floor cooler after the first night.